ikalchev/kpabe-yct14-cpp/README.md

 * mbedcrypto from [mbedtls](https://tls.mbed.org)
 * (for the tests only) [Boost.Test](http://www.boost.org/doc/libs/1_65_1/libs/test/doc/html/index.html)

+The include and library paths for the above can be seen in the [SConstruct.py](SConstruct.py) in the `INCLUDES` and `LIBPATH` variables.
+Go ahead and change them if necessary.

 ## Compiling
 The project compiles with [scons](http://scons.org) in the root directory.
 Just run: